 - Time limits, if any, for the business to resolve the dispute directly with the consumer or transfer the dispute to the third party for ADR

 - How any resolution reached with the third party’s intervention will be implemented and enforced

 - The Motor Ombudsman dispute resolution process and your role as an accredited business

 Consumer Rights Act 2015

-- What are the legal obligations of your business arising from contract of sales
+- The legal obligations of your business arising from contracts of sale

 - Putting the Consumer Rights Act in practice through case studies

-- The remedies available to businesses and consumer entitlement; the right to repair, the right to reject
+- The remedies available to businesses and consumer entitlement including repair, replacement, rejection and price reduction

-- The time limits for consumers making claims against you and the limits on you restricting you liability to customers.
+- The time limits for consumers making claims against you and the limits on you restricting your liability to customers.